laurmaedje/laurmaedje.github.io/posts/layout-models.md

   </figcaption>
 </figure>

 A practical example is vertically centering a paragraph that flows around an absolutely positioned shape.
-We cannot mathematically solve for the vertical starting position --- we just have to try and see, essentially performing a binary search over the Y space.
+We cannot mathematically solve for the vertical starting position --- we just have to try and see, essentially performing a binary search over the Y axis.

 Unfortunately, we have no guarantee that our result converges to a fixed position.
 We can, for instance, easily get into the situation where the result oscillates between two positions.
-I am yet not sure how big of a problem this will be in practice.
-My gut feeling is to just stop iterating (a) when we stop improving or (b) when we reach a fixed limit will be sufficient, and that this will be enough for practical purposes.
+I am not yet sure how big of a problem this will be in practice.
+My gut feeling is to just stop iterating (a) when we stop improving or (b) when we reach a fixed limit, and that this will be sufficient for practical purposes.
 But we'll have to see.

 ### Performance
 Trial typesetting can be costly: Whenever we move a paragraph or block-level element on the page, we have to assume that it might change.
 Here, Typst's existing mechanisms for incremental compilation can help us out.
 By [_tracking_](/posts/comemo/) regions, we can reuse our layout result as long as the _observed_ pieces of the regions are equivalent.
 Essentially, instead of looking at the whole regions immediately, we only ask for the currently relevant information on-demand.
 For instance, instead of checking "how much space is left on this page", we might ask "are there at least 4cm left on this page?"
 For the first question, a 10cm page and a 15cm page would yield different answers, but for the second one both yield the same answer.